 - EMPTY Aerosol Cans: with attached caps.
 NO pesticides or spray paints.

 - Plastic Containers and Items (#s 1 through 7): recycle attached caps, spray pumps and lids.
-Examples of plastic items not accepted curbside: styrofoam*, empty prescription bottles*, pesticide containers CD cases, plasticware, clamshell or blister packaging, bulky items* and bags or filmy product wrapping. *The ecopark will accept certain of these items.
+Examples of plastic items not accepted by MCRC: styrofoam*, empty prescription bottles*, pesticide containers, CD cases, plasticware, clamshell or blister packaging, detached caps/lids, bulky items* and bags or filmy product wrapping. *The ecopark will accept certain of these items.
 Click here for details.

 - Glass Food and Beverage Bottles, Jugs and Jars: recycle attached lids and caps.
 No drinking glasses, window glass, pyrex, light bulbs, etc.

 - Gable Top (Milk and Juice) Cartons and Drink/Soup Boxes: remove and throw away plastic straws; recycle attached caps.

 Paper items may be kept together by using a brown paper bag (do not use plastic bags).
 Almost any kind of clean paper product can be placed in the recycling bin (NO soiled papers, paper toweling or wet paper).

 - Newspapers, Magazines, Catalogs, etc.

 - Corrugated Cardboard: flattened, 2x4 feet maximum—if you have a large stack of flattened boxes, it should be tied together with string or twine.